kakashidota/docker-compose-dotnet-sql-template/README.md

 - Set up a local dev environment with containerized services
 - Explore how APIs communicate with databases in a real-world dev setup

+💡 If you run into any issues, please refer to the YouTube tutorial — it walks through everything step-by-step and may cover details not mentioned in this README.

 📺 **Watch the full tutorial on YouTube:**
 [▶️ Getting Started with Docker Compose: .NET API + SQL Server](https://youtu.be/ocMwNAt3-G0)